All 49 potential Super Bowl matchups, ranked

 28. Miami vs. Tampa Bay: Winner faces Florida State for Sunshine State superiority.

-27. Baltimore vs. Los Angeles Rams: The Ravens outlasted the Rams just a few weeks ago, part of Lamar Jackson’s late-season tour of destruction.
+27. Baltimore vs. Los Angeles Rams: The Ravens outlasted the Rams just a few weeks ago as part of Lamar Jackson’s late-season tour of destruction.

 26. Pittsburgh vs. Philadelphia: Time to decide once and for all which is the real capital of Pennsylvania.
 (Sorry, Harrisburg.)